Colorado officer who placed handcuffed suspect into a vehicle that was hit by train is found guilty of misdemeanors, but acquitted of felony - KESQ

 Officers were searching Rios’ truck, checking to see whether anyone else was in her vehicle before searching it for a weapon, as the train approached.

-The Weld County district attorney’s office on Friday declined to comment on the verdict.
-Steinke’s attorneys did not immediately respond to requests for comment.
+The Weld County district attorney’s office and Steinke’s attorney both declined to comment on the verdict.

 Steinke’s sentencing hearing is scheduled for September 15.